na-na-hi/renget/archive/mrxqd.md

 >Calliope, Rocker of the Ruins
 Kind of a freaky bitch if I'm being honest with ya.
 Sure she can be nice, and plays some good tunes, but the obsession with gore and killing is pretty much the biggest red flag I can think of.
 Yeah, I can "rock out" sometimes if the mood is right, but there's a line, you know?
 I like her style, though.
 Clothing-wise.
 I don't want to wear it, but I like looking at it.

+I swear to God if that girl comes in with another story about how she hooked up with another raider again, she's shoot on sight.
+I'm running a family restaurant!
+I don't need that kind of shit in here!
+Save it for your raider buddies! ...Dammit, now I'm gonna be thinking about that shit all night.

 Dateable?: No. I don't think she's looking for anything serious and the whole love of killing thing is a big turn off.
 Shame because she's got a cute face.

 Recommended Meal: Boneless chicken breast sliced and sautéed in a special sauce with mushrooms, onions and tomatoes.
 A side of brown rice.